 Finlay Smith—a villager in Rowan Fell and formerly the smith, he no longer mans the forge because of his age.
 He has two sons, Cormac and Tynan.
 His son Cormac is now smith of Rowan Fell.

-Gaston de Vries—brother of Mathilde, Lord of Château Puissance at beginning of The Wolf & the Witch, claims de Vries as oldest son of the blood.
-He has married three times – betrothed Florine raped by Jean le Beau, resulting in Amaury, two more sons Philip and Gasper.
+Gaston de Vries—brother of Mathilde, Lord of Château Pouissance at beginning of The Wolf & the Witch, claims de Vries as oldest son of the blood, m. three times.
+His betrothed Florine was raped by Jean le Beau, resulting in Amaury, and he has two more sons Philip and Gasper, each by a different wife.
 He is pale blond with silvery eyes.

 Godfroy Macdonald—Alys’ betrothed, the third and youngest son of the Lord of the Isles who rejected Alys when she was scarred.
 He returns at the end of The Wolf & the Witch, having been summoned by Murdoch.
 He’s described as dark of hair, large and burly, with flashing green-grey eyes and a sense of entitlement.
 Nyssa has heard tales of his charm and his mother’s indulgence of him.
 Two of his men take Elizabeth captive to deliver her to Calum and claim the offered coin.